uniflow-io/uniflow/docs/blog/2020-11-30-do-you-faith-in-opensource/index.md

 That is why we have planned to contribute a certain percentage of revenue/profit every month to these projects.

 For any questions about Uniflow License, we cover more details into the [FAQ](https://uniflow.io/docs/faq#which-license-does-uniflow-use).
-If you have any questions about this, feel free to reach out to us at contact@uniflow.io.
+If you have any questions about this, feel free to reach out to us by [filling our contact form](https://uniflow.io/contact).

 Happy flowing. 🎉